sankar-ayudham/product-admin-dashboard/README.md

 ## Important API Limitation

-DummyJSON documents that product add, update and delete operations are simulated and are not permanently persisted on the server.
+DummyJSON documents that product add, update and delete operations are simulated and are **not permanently persisted on the server**.

 Because of this limitation, this application:

 1. Calls the required DummyJSON CRUD endpoint.
 2. Receives the simulated API response.
-3. Stores the resulting local change in localStorage.
+3. Stores the resulting local change in `localStorage`.
 4. Merges local changes with API data when displaying products.

 This allows newly added, edited and deleted products to remain visible after navigation or a page refresh in the same browser.